Higher-order compatible finite element schemes for the nonlinear rotating shallow water equations on the sphere: The shallow water model

 When the discrete space is made up of flat elements, as in \citet{cotter2012mixed} and \citet{mcrae2014energy}, $\det J_e$ is constant.
 This guarantees that if $\hat{\nabla}\cdot\hat{\MM{u}}\in\hat{\mathbb{V}}_1$ then $\nabla\cdot\MM{u}\in\mathbb{V}_1$.
 However, for meshes made up of general quadrilaterals (i.e.\ cubed sphere meshes such as those in \citet{putman2007finite}) or high-order, curved triangles, the mapping $\MM{g}$ is no longer affine and the determinant of its Jacobian is no longer constant.
 This means that in general $\nabla\cdot\MM{u}\notin\mathbb{V}_1$.
 This clearly violates the commutative diagram property \eqref{eq:commutative}.
 There are 3 ways to remedy the situation. \begin{enumerate} \item Modify the mapping for $\mathbb{V}_2$ to become

-This option is the choice that is most consistent with the FEEC methodology. \item Modify the mapping for $\mathbb{V}_1$ so that the factor of $\det J_e$ in $\nabla\cdot\MM{u}|_e\circ \MM{g}_e$ is replaced by the element average of $\det J_e$.
+This option is the choice that is most consistent with the {finite element exterior calculus} methodology. \item Modify the mapping for $\mathbb{V}_1$ so that the factor of $\det J_e$ in $\nabla\cdot\MM{u}|_e\circ \MM{g}_e$ is replaced by the element average of $\det J_e$.
 This approach was described in \citet{boffi2009some} for the case of lowest order Raviart-Thomas elements; the extension to other H(div) elements is straightforward but the construction is quite complicated. \ \item Replace the divergence operator $\nabla\cdot$ in the commutative diagram by $\tilde{\nabla}\cdot$ to be the $L_2$ projection $\pi_2$ of $\nabla\cdot$ into $\mathbb{V}_1$, defined by

 By defining a new divergence operator in this way we immediately recover the required commutation property, since $\pi_2$ appears in the commutative diagram \eqref{eq:commutative} and is a projection.
 This is a generalisation of the ``rehabilitation'' technique described for lowest order Raviart-Thomas elements applied to mixed elliptic problems in \cite{bochev2008rehabilitation}.
 In fact, as Bochev and Ridzal noticed, introduction of the $\tilde{\nabla}\cdot$ operator does not require any changes to a code implementation for mixed elliptic operators since the $\tilde{\nabla}\cdot$ operator only appears in an inner product with a test function from $\mathbb{V}_2$, and hence can be safely replaced by $\nabla\cdot$ there.
 We shall see that this continues to be the case in our nonlinear shallow water formulation. \end{enumerate} In general, Option 1 is the most mathematically elegant choice.
 However, since our software implementation is based upon the Firedrake finite element library \citep{Rathgeber2016, Luporini2016} which is already used to develop DG schemes that use the transformations in \eqref{eq:psi-phi}, Option 3 was much less pervasive through the code base.
 We will investigate the differences between Options 1 and 3 in future work.